advancedresearch/advancedresearch.github.io/blog/2018-07-25-recursive-minds.md

 by planning in advance what to do in the event of a such tipping point.
 This could be a way to avoid scenarios like [Future-X](https://github.com/advancedresearch/advancedresearch.github.io/blob/master/blog/2018-06-21-future-x-the-path-toward-uncertainty-about-artificial-super-intelligence.md), where lack of rigorous definitions of AGI leads to a dangerous slippery slope.

+### Alternative Approaches Are Likely to Fail

+It might be possible to hard-code the concept of truth in a computer program, but it requires extensively elaboration to cover the practical use cases of truth.

+I find it easier to believe that a program capable of pursuing the things that can be said about truth will be able to invent concepts that are useful but coherent.
+A neural network that learns to think about truth might perform better than any hard-coded program.

+My argument can be broken down into three parts:

+1. Reflecting on the nature of truth is possible by reflecting on modeling Recursive Minds
+2. Higher order concepts require some sort of ability that "looks like" reflecting on the nature of truth
+3. AGI ability of 2) is likely to coincide with the ability of 1) from similar problem complexity

+While I do not have a name or concept for this general ability, I would like to point out Recursive Minds as a useful target ability.

+It might be possible work around this issue, but I think seems a bit "we hope it will eventually develop understanding" of things that are relatively easily comprehensible by humans.
+I believe such approaches just never reaches reaches sufficient level of intelligence.